thechard/engineering-management/BookList.md

 ### Crucial Conversations Tools for Talking When Stakes Are High, Second Edition
 ###### Kerry Patterson
 #### Why I read this
+Around the time I decided to read this I was struggling with a collegue, we were often butting heads and I felt he wasn't being receptive to feedback.

-this book gives great advice on how to handle difficult conversations with people.
+Crucial Conversations gives great advice on how to handle difficult conversations with people.
 This book is not only useful for managers but for every day life.
-It helps give you tips on how to identify why someone might be reacting badly to a conversation you're trying to have with them and what to do about it.
+It gave me tips on how to identify why someone might be reacting badly to a conversation and how to bring the conversation to a healther place so we could both move forward.
+I can't stress enough how useful this book was, it helped me realise how I wasn't be clear with my intentions and gave me tools for resolving challenging situations.

 #### Summary From Amazon
 The first edition of Crucial Conversations exploded onto the scene and revolutionized the way millions of people communicate when stakes are high.
 This new edition gives you the tools to: